denten-books/plain-text/0-intro.md

 Changing material conditions of textual transmission push against familiar literary critical ideas.
 For example, as the mechanical reproduction of print weakens the material basis for authorship attribution, the notion of authorship itself undergoes change.
-That is not say that the author is dead, as Barthes would have it.
-Authors continue to live and to collect royalties from the sale of their works.
+That is not say that the author is dead.[^ln-dead] Authors continue to live and to collect royalties from the sale of their works.
 The weakening of the authorship function merely makes certain ways of talking about things like "authorial intent" and "fidelity to the original" difficult to sustain.
 Massively collaborative writing projects like Wikipedia and procedural narrative generation (machine writing) further erode ideas of authorial production based on individual human agency.
 Yet, it would be a mistake to believe that the myth of autopoiesis (the literature that "writes itself," writing that writes, discourse that speaks, etc.)[^ln-varela] can displace the myth of the author.
 A discipline of close attention to the atomic particulars of encoding, transmission, storage, and the decoding of text at the site if its application to the human condition ultimately aims to reclaim subjective agency.
 This may seem strange at first: to recover the subject in the physical minutiae of the literary--technological encounter.
 Yet the point of contact is crucial, for it is here that the